Biology 2060 - Anatomy and Physiology II » Summer 2021 » Lecture Exam 1 (1)

 In an ECG, what does the T wave represent?

-A. Depolarization of the left ventricle
+A. Closure of the AV valves

 B. Repolarization of the ventricles